surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added place / location properties (when available) to the Organization markup.
+	* Added support for Schema Organization types that are also Schema Local Business types.
 * *Bugfixes*
 	* Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.
 * *Developer Notes*